The Team

 I graduated from the University of Gloucestershire in 2012 and I have been teaching ever since.
 I have worked in a wide variety of schools within Oxfordshire and in Wiltshire, where I live.
 I am happy to be working back in Witney, which is where I was born and grew up, and I still consider this town my home.
 I absolutely love my job as a teacher and wouldn’t want to do anything else.
 I am passionate about education and seeing children fulfil their potential.
 I love working with such wonderful children at Queen Emma’s.

-Quality of Education UKS2
+Director of Education

 TEACHING STAFF